-Are you worried about you or your loved one’s alcohol withdrawal?
-At all Amatus Health’s detox and recovery programs, we treat the mental, physical and spiritual aspects of addiction.
+Are you worried about alcohol withdrawal?
+In all Atlanta Detox Center’s detox and recovery programs, we treat the mental, physical and spiritual aspects of addiction.
 You will be seen and assessed by our on-site doctors or nurse practitioner, who will administer care during your treatment and help you deal with both acute and post-acute withdrawal symptoms.
 All necessary medications will be delivered on-site, and every patient has access to psychiatric care when needed.

 The best way to treat bath your alcohol addiction is by seeking help.
-Entering treatment allows medical professionals and clinical therapists to determine the severity of the addiction, find and treat any underlying co-occurring disorders, and helps those addicted to alcohol learn new coping skills, create recovery communities and finally end their addiction to alcohol.
-Amatus Recovery Centers located around the country can help make this process easier.
-Every facility evaluates patients and learns about their history with addiction.
+Entering treatment allows medical professionals and clinical therapists to determine the severity of the addiction find and treat any underlying co-occurring disorders.
+It helps those addicted to alcohol learn new coping skills, create recovery communities and finally end their addiction to alcohol.
+Atlanta Detox Center can help make this process easier.
+We can tell you what to know about alcohol addiction, and every facility evaluates patients and learns about their history with addiction.
 This helps us create a treatment plan specifically for you.

 Once a treatment plan is created, a team of dedicated professionals will determine the severity of the addiction and if medical detox is needed.
 Detox can include uncomfortable symptoms, but 24-hour medical professionals will help to ensure safety and comfort.
-After the withdrawal symptoms subside is when an individual can continue the path of recovery during inpatient, residential, partial hospitalization, intensive outpatient, or outpatient programs.
+After the withdrawal symptoms subside is when an individual can continue the path of recovery during programs such as: